heatherdice/random-spinner/README.md

 # random-spinner
-A wheel that spins and selects a random item.
+A wheel that spins and selects a random item from a list populated by the user.

 # Getting Started with Create React App